TL;DR:

 The Challenge

-• Children and families often could not communicate in Croatian, limiting their ability to receive timely support.
+• Refugee and migrant children and families often could not communicate in Croatian, limiting their ability to receive timely support.

 • Traditional translation methods were too slow, too costly, or not confidential enough for sensitive conversations.